Alan Clodd: Collecting

 During the 1950s Clodd began to collect books.
 His collection was strong in the Victorian and Edwardian authors who were contemporaries of his grandfather.
 He was also a collector of First World War poets: Edward Thomas, Ivor Gurney, Siegfried Sassoon, and David Jones, and other authors like Christopher Isherwood, W. H. Auden, Edward Upward, and Evelyn Waugh.
 He had almost every publication by T. S. Eliot and Ezra Pound, as well as books by James Joyce, Samuel Beckett, and Seamus Heaney.
 Many of the books were inscribed.
 His collection was catalogued and dispersed by the bookselling firm Maggs Bros Ltd of London.

+Personal life

+Clodd was partners with George McLean from 1956 until McLean's death in 1989.

+Clodd died on 24 December 2002 in London aged 84.